 FACULTY | Roger Petersen

 Roger Petersen holds BA, MA, and PhD degrees from the University of Chicago.
-He has taught at MIT since 2001 and was recently named the Arthur and Ruth Sloan Professor of Political Science.
-Petersen studies comparative politics with a special focus on conflict and violence, mainly in Eastern Europe, but also in Colombia.
+He has taught at MIT since 2001 and is the Arthur and Ruth Sloan Professor of Political Science.
+Petersen focuses on within-state conflict and violence.
 He has written three books: Resistance and Rebellion: Lessons from Eastern Europe (Cambridge University Press, 2001), Understanding Ethnic Violence: Fear, Hatred, Resentment in Twentieth Century Eastern Europe (Cambridge University Press, 2002), and Western Intervention in the Balkans: The Strategic Use of Emotion in Conflict (Cambridge University Press, 2011).
-He also has an interest in comparative methods and has co-edited, with John Bowen, Critical Comparisons in Politics and Culture (Cambridge University Press, 1999).
-He teaches classes on civil war, ethnic politics, and civil-military relations.
+The latter book was named the Winner of the Association for the Study of Nationalities (ASN) Joseph Rothschild Prize in Nationalism and Ethnic Studies; Winner of the Association for Slavic, East European, and Eurasian Studies (ASEEES) Marshall Shulman Book Prize for outstanding monograph dealing with the international relations, foreign policy, or foreign-policy decision-making of any of the states of the former Soviet Union or Eastern Europe; Winner of the International Studies Association ENMISA (Ethnicity, Nationalism, and Migration Section of the International Studies Association) Distinguished Book Award.
+In collaboration with Austin Long and Jon Lindsay, he is currently working on a manuscript entitled “A Social Science Guide to the Iraq Conflict.”
+He teaches courses on civil war, civil-military relations, and ethnic politics.

 Petersen's earlier work (Resistance and Rebellion: Lessons from Eastern Europe) concentrated on violent networks.
 A second strand of research studied motivations and emotions behind ethnic violence and culminated in Understanding Ethnic Violence: Fear, Hatred, and Resentment in Twentieth Century Eastern Europe.
 Petersen's more recent major research, culminating in a book entitled Western Intervention in the Balkans: The Strategic Use of Emotion in Conflict, again deals with emotions but with a different focus.
 Here, the goal is to understand how political entrepreneurs strategically use group emotions within the contours and constraints of conflict.
 Most recently, Petersen has begun another major set of research working with practitioners returning from Iraq and Afghanistan.
 The primary goal is to identify which social science theories apply to 21st Century insurgency.
 This collaboration involved in a conference held in April 2010 at MIT (Workshop on Iraq and Afghanistan: Theory and Practice).